-The development of Kelso's K2AV has been driven by customers' demand for better performing angle valves due to irregular performance of the current products used in the market today.
-The Kelso K2AV is a single piece of high-quality fabricated steel eliminating porosity weakness found in foreign castings.
-It is designed for universal use, so there are no wetted or outlet O-rings to change out; it has a self-draining, self-cleaning seat; it has a low operating torque for ease of use; it has an adjustable packing gland; and it is a serviceable valve.
+The development of Kelso's K2AV was driven by our customers' need for a better performing valve with greater reliability and performance than the current products available in the market today.
+The Kelso K2AV was designed as a one-piece, solid stainless steel, fully machined body, eliminating the vulnerability and porosity found in foreign castings.
+It was designed for universal use, with no wetted or outlet O-rings to change; a self-draining/self-cleaning seat; with a low operating torque for ease of use; and an adjustable packing gland.
+Additionally, the valve is fully serviceable.
 The K2AV has an AAR standard mounting that will allow for ease of inter-changeability with other 2" angle valves.
-The K2AV is completely manufactured in the USA.
+As with all Kelso products, the K2AV is fully manufactured in the USA with American sourced components.

-The K2AV rounds out Kelso's Pressure Car Kit which includes the PCH, an excess flow check valve, a thermometer well, a needle (sampling) valve and magnetic gauging device.
-The availability of the Kelso Pressure Car Kit provided customers with the opportunity for one-stop sourcing for pressure car needs.
+The K2AV completes the Kelso Pressure Car Kit which includes three angle valves, a PCH, an excess flow check valve, a thermowell, a needle (sampling) valve and magnetic gauge device.
+The availability of the Kelso Pressure Car Kit provided customers with an opportunity for one-stop sourcing for pressure car needs.

-The K2AV progressed well in its AAR service field trials throughout 2022 without incident.
+The K2AV progressed well in its AAR field service trials throughout 2022 without incident.